Ideles in higher dimension: Comparison Theorem

-Let $K$ be a number field resp.\ a finite field.
-By $\OO_K$ we denote the ring of integers of $K$ resp.\ the finite field $K$ itself.
-Let $X/\OO_K$ be an integral proper scheme.
 We start with a local comparison theorem.
 For this we have to develop a local version of the idele class group, which is in complete analogy with the global theory.
-Given a lifted chain $P$, see Definition~\ref{liftchain}, on $X$ let $X_P$ be the scheme $\Spec (\mathcal{O}^h_{X,P}) - \mathfrak m_P$ where $\mathfrak m_P$ is the maximal ideal of $\OO^h_{X,P}$.
-Fix an open subset $U_P$ of $X_P$ which is the complement of an effective Weil divisor $D_P$.
+Given a lifted chain $P$, see Definition~\ref{liftchain}, on $X$ let $X_P$ be the scheme $\Spec (\mathcal{O}^h_{X,P}) $.
+Let $\mathfrak m_P$ be the maximal ideal of $\OO^h_{X,P}$ and let $x_p$ be the closed point of $X_P$.
+We endow $X_P$ with the dimension function induced by the dimension function on $X$ via pullback.
+Consider an open subset $U_P$ of $X_P$ which is the complement of an effective Weil divisor $D_P$.
+Let $X'_P$, $U'_P$ and $D'_P$ be the schemes $X_P-\{x_P\}$, $U_P-\{ x_P \} $ and $ D_P- \{ x_P \}$ .